spotfiresoftware/spotfire-quickstart/terraform/aws/README.md

    **Note**: The `vars-size-XS.tfvars` settings overrides `variables.tfvars` settings.

-5. If you want to change the **Spotfire application settings** (like the Spotfire version, config-tool and web admin credentials,...), review and edit the file `ansible/config/vars.yml`.
+3. If you want to change the **Spotfire application settings** (like the Spotfire version, config-tool and web admin credentials,...), review and edit the file `ansible/config/vars.yml`.

    **Note**: The variables in `ansible/config/vars.yml` are used as defaults and may be overriden by previous configuration files.

 ### Create the required infrastructure (using Terraform)

-6. Verify the planed infrastructure changes before applying them:
+1. Initiate your environment (it installs and upgrades all required Terraform modules):
     ```bash
+    make init
+    ```

+2. Verify the planed infrastructure changes before applying them:
+    ```bash
     make plan
     ```

-7. If you agree with the planned changes, apply them to create the infrastructure:
+3. If you agree with the planned changes, apply them to create the infrastructure:
     ```bash
     make apply
     ```